West Englewood, Chicago: Economic and racial change

 During the 1960s and after, advances in civil rights opened more areas of housing to blacks, and they followed other Americans into the further reaches of the city, settling in West Englewood and other southern neighborhoods.
 The changes in industry, however, meant that skilled workers could no longer achieve middle-class lives.
 Although union jobs were no longer racially restricted, fewer were to be had.
 Many workers left the area to seek employment, and neighborhoods declined in population and services.
 Other residents moved further out into suburban towns to seek newer housing.

 By 2000 due to the loss of jobs, the population of West Englewood had dropped to 45,282.
 By that time, with demographic changes, 98% of residents were black.
 According to the 2000 census, only 1% of the population was foreign born.
 Late 20th-century immigrants have been primarily from Latin America and Asia, and have created concentrated settlements in other neighborhoods.
+By the 2020 census, the population had fallen below 30,000, down more than 50% from the peak.

+The precipitous population declines in the decades since 1980 led to widespread abandonment of houses and apartment buildings throughout West Englewood.
+The abandoned structures attracted squatters and criminals, prompting the city government to begin buying up and demolishing vacant structures on a large scale.
+This program affected many neighborhoods across Chicago, but Englewood and West Englewood, taken together, had by far the highest number of demolitions in the city.
+Unlike other areas where many abandoned buildings have been demolished by the city, there has been very little interest in redevelopment in West Englewood.
+Virtually all of the lots cleared in the area remain vacant and the neighborhood's population has continued to rapidly decline.